dji-sdk/Onboard-SDK-Doc/source/M100-Docs/application-development-guides/data-transparent-transmission.md

 ## Intro

-The purpose of this document is to give an overview of the 'Data Transparent Transmission' between an Onboard Embedded System (OES) and an Mobile Device.
+The purpose of this document is to give an overview of the 'Data Transparent Transmission' between an onboard computer and an Mobile Device.
 The rest of this document is organized as followed:

 * Problem Motivation
 * 2 Usage Scenarios (with sample code snippet)

-Please be aware that the current upstream(Mobile to OES) bandwidth is around _1KB/s_ while the downstream (Onboard to Mobile Device) bandwidth is around _8KB/s_.
+Please be aware that the current upstream(Mobile to onboard computer) bandwidth is around _1KB/s_ while the downstream (Onboard to Mobile Device) bandwidth is around _8KB/s_.

 ### Problem Motivation